 Passing is allowed if all of the following apply:

-If you or a loved one has been injured in a vehicle collision with a USPS mail truck, it is important to contact a local personal injury attorney to discuss your rights.
+If you or a loved one has been injured in a vehicle collision with a USPS mail truck, it is important to contact a Columbus truck accident attorney to discuss your rights.
 You may be entitled to compensation under the Federal Tort Claims Act.
-Geoff Jones is a personal injury lawyer who handles USPS Postal truck injury cases throughout the state of Ohio.
+Geoff Jones is a personal injury lawyer from The Jones Firm who handles USPS Postal truck injury cases throughout the state of Ohio.